Julius Richard Petri: Life and career

-Petri first studied medicine at the Kaiser Wilhelm Academy for Military Physicians (1871–1875) and received his medical degree in 1876.
-He continued his studies at the Charité Hospital in Berlin where his thesis on the chemistry on protein urine tests earned him his doctorate.
+Petri initially studied medicine at the Kaiser Wilhelm Academy for Military Physicians (1871–1875) and received his medical degree in 1876.
+He continued his studies at the Charité Hospital in Berlin where his thesis on the chemistry of protein urine tests earned him his doctorate.
 He was on active duty as a military physician until 1882, continuing then as a reservist.
+In 1886 he was a curator at the German Hygiene Museum where he subsequently worked under Robert Koch.
+In 1900 he retired, while still remaining a secret government advisor, until his demise.

 From 1877 to 1879 he was assigned to the Imperial Health Office (Kaiserliches Gesundheitsamt) in Berlin, where he became an assistant to Robert Koch.
 On the suggestion of Angelina Hesse, the New York-born wife of another assistant, Walther Hesse, the Koch laboratory began to culture bacteria on agar plates.
 Petri then invented the standard culture dish, or Petri plate, and further developed the technique of agar culture to purify or clone bacterial colonies derived from single cells.
 This advance made it possible to rigorously identify the bacteria responsible for diseases.

-Petri was married twice in his lifetime.
-His first wife, Anna Riesch, died in 1894 during childbirth.
-In 1897, Petri got married again to a woman named Elizabeth Turk.
+Petri's first wife, Anna Riesch, died in 1894 during childbirth.
+In 1897, he married Elizabeth Turk.